curl/everything-curl/curl.md

 Testing software thoroughly and properly is a lot of work.
-Testing software that runs on dozens on operating systems and dozens of CPU architectures with server implementations with their owns sets of bugs and intrepretations of the specs even more so.
+Testing software that runs on dozens on operating systems and dozens of CPU architectures with server implementations with their owns sets of bugs and interpretations of the specs even more so.

-The curl project has a test suite that when run iterates over all existing test cases, runs the teset and verifies that the outcome is the correct one and that no other problem happened - like a memory leak or something fishy in the protocol layer.
+The curl project has a test suite that when run iterates over all existing test cases, runs the test and verifies that the outcome is the correct one and that no other problem happened - like a memory leak or something fishy in the protocol layer.